igorkulman/ChangeMenuBarColor/README.md

 ### Example

-Imagine you have a dark wallpaper.
+Imagine you have a dark wallpaper ([here is mine](https://www.wallpaperflare.com/silhouette-of-mountain-simple-simple-background-minimalism-wallpaper-phxwd)).
 This dark wallpaper results in the menu bar being black even though you use the Light mode

 ![Default menu bar color in macOS Big Sur](Screenshots/Dark.png)